Hail, holy Queen, Mother of Mercy,

 O sweet Virgin Mary.

-For centuries this has been the practice of monks to chant the Salve Regina at the conclusion of Compline just before they retire.
+For centuries it has been the practice of monks to chant the Salve Regina at the conclusion of Compline just before they retire.
 We are told that the Cistercians have chanted the Salve Regina daily since 1218.

 We trust in Mary's care and intercession for us, we belong to her.
 Today we celebrate her as queen of heaven and earth, our path and gateway to all that her Son is for us.